jmcartlamy/interactive-sync-docs/docs/getting-started/create-ui.md

 Mouse event is only available on the **video_overlay part**.
 You have to add a **`type` property** within with one of following string: `mousedown`, `mouseup`.

-When a viewer click on the stream, a **POST request is made** with mouse coordinates to our EBS.
+When a viewer click on the stream, a **POST request is made** with mouse coordinates to the EBS.
 After processing and validation, we send you **these coordinates** through the WebSocket.

 Below an example of mouse event: